sfbakturin/lcsm-project/README.md

 The project will include (or already partially includes):

 * [LCSM](lcsm/) - the core of everything, the main library of the project. *Currently in-development stage*.
-* [LCSM Visual](lcsm-visual/) - the simplest editor and visualizer on Qt, implementing graphical display of construction and simulation. *Currently not started*.
+* [LCSM Visual](lcsm-visual/) - the simplest editor and visualizer on Qt, implementing graphical display of construction and simulation. *Currently in-development stage*.

 > [!WARNING]
 > At any moment the LCSM's library interface may change significantly due to the early stage of development!

 ## How-to-build

-You will need a compiler that supports C++11 and [Icarus Verilog v12](https://github.com/steveicarus/iverilog) (at runtime), make sure the commands are found: `iverilog`, `vvp`.
+You will need a compiler that supports [C++11](https://en.cppreference.com/w/cpp/11).

+[Icarus Verilog v12](https://github.com/steveicarus/iverilog) is required at *runtime* (to compile and run Verilog imported module), make sure the commands are found: `iverilog`, `vvp`.

 1. Check out LCSM project: